johnshearing/bioelectocracy/README.md

 * What form of governance allows us to share each other's stress without losing our own identities and our own agency?

 **The answer to all of these is a governance that promotes honest commerce and protects the price system (Mac) from manipulation.**

-### The Problem of Trust:
-Short term stress such as exercise promotes a long, healthy, happy life.
-Long term stress such as living in chronic fear or rage causes poor health and early death.
-If Mac is to develop normally, then it must feel safe and be free of anxiety as it grows.
-That means that Mac's cells (that's us) must have a sense of trust for each other.
-But how can we feel compassion for neighbors that we fear and do not trust.
-Lack of trust may be the biggest obstacle to compassion and stress sharing and lack of trust is hurting Mac.
-This is by design.
-Although not has large as Mac, our **U.S. central bank controlled government** (USCBCG) is a macro-organism too, and it must feed.
-We know that the USCBCG spreads violence, famine, toxins, disease, fear, mistrust, and instability throughout the world and in the United States too in order to feed.
-It feeds by damaging Mac and devouring the broken parts.

-Christ tells us to love our enemies and that God will protect us.
-The USCBCG tells us to hate our enemies and that we are in constant danger.
-Which one is true?
-It's the one we think is true.
-Love and trust is the natural state of man.
-Hate and fear are instigated by the central bank controlled governments so that they can feed.

-Possible Solutions To The Trust Problem:
-1. How can Blockchain Technology (AKA Decentralized Trustless Technology) be used as a better price system so as to restore trust for all governments at the citizen level and a sense of peace for Mac so that it can grow normally, without becoming sick, psychotic, and eventually destroying itself?
-2. Can awareness and love for Mac at the citizen level be hardcoded into our new decentralized trustless blockchain price system?
-3. How can Levin and Lyons' work be used to show that Mac is a living person that deserves care in its own right and that our lives depend on providing care for Mac?

-    * Most people will think of the neighbors we have in front and behind, and to the right and the left - other humans.
+Most people will think of the neighbors we have in front and behind, and to the right and the left - other humans.
 Already, we know to care for our neighbors at lower scales - our organs and then cells.
 Now, we need to start caring about our neighbors at higher scales such as Mac.
 When remembering God's One Great Commandment ("Love thy neighbor as thy self) we need consider Mac .
 For as we look up the scale of cognition towards God, the first person we encounter is Mac.
 Loving and caring for Mac may be the most loving and caring thing we can do for each other.

 ---